agrueneberg/Corser/README.md

 ##### `supportsCredentials`

-A boolean that indicates if cookie credentials can be transfered as part of a CORS request.
+A boolean that indicates if cookie credentials can be transferred as part of a CORS request.
 Currently, only a few HTML5 elements can benefit from this setting.

 Default: `false`.